tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 ![Frequency of Occurence of Class Labels](./images/frequency_of_occurence_of_class_labels.png "Frequency of Occurence of Class Labels")

-On a historical note,this dataset is the result of subsampling the original NIST dataset so that is was overall more consistent, and more suitable for machine learning: mixing together the original training and testing sets.
+On a historical note, this dataset is the result of subsampling the original NIST dataset so that is was overall more consistent, and more suitable for machine learning: mixing together the original training and testing sets.
 The samples were collected from a combination of American Census Bureau employees and American high school students.
 This dataset contains both training and testing samples, so no further data is needed to evaluate the classifier.

 ### Solution Statement

-__suggestion__: when you mention something like the following it is often advisable that you provide some citations to back up your claim.

-"THERE ARE ALSO A NUMBER OF ACADEMIC STUDIES, MENTIONED ABOVE, THAT HAVE HAD SUCCESS WITH SVM CLASSIFIERS"

-__suggestion__: you should mention the need for image preprocessing here.

-I propose using a SVM classifier to train a solution that, with a reasonable level of accuracy, correctly map a handwritten sample to the correct digit.
+I propose using a SVM classifier to train a solution that, with a reasonable level of accuracy, correctly maps a handwritten sample to the correct digit.
 A supervised classifier should be an appropriate solution to the problem as we have training data.
-There are also a number of academic studies, mentioned above, that have had success with [SVM classifiers][2].
+There are also a number of academic studies that have had success with SVM classifiers[2].
+Before building the model, I will use principal component analyis (PCA) with dimension reduction.
+PCA is used to reduce the feature space of the training data to reduce the overall training and testing time, as well as making it easier to graphically illustrate - can produce two-dimensional plot of classifying boundaries.
+This is especially useful for a dataset both as large and feature-rich as the MNIST dataset.
+It has been shown that in general PCA does not negatively impact the accuracy of a classifier, and has even been shown to boost the accuracy of the SVM classfier[7].

 The trained classifier can be evaluated using a confusion matrix, and derived metrics such as f1 score, to determine its degree of success.
 To evaluate the trained model thoroughly, k-fold cross validation will be used to get a representative performance score of the model.
-Furthermore, we can consider a number of previous models[7] of the datasets using a SVM classifier, which have accuracies around 99%.
+Furthermore, we can consider a number of previous models[8] of the dataset using a SVM classifier, which have accuracies around 99%.

 ### Benchmark Model

 This dataset is very well studied and as such, there are many comparable studies to check against.
-For the project, I will make direct comparison to the paper referenced above by [Hartwick][5].
+For the project, I will make direct comparison to the paper referenced above by Hartwick[5].
 This paper produces results for a SVM classifier with Guassian kernel, with parameters,

 ```math